What is a Serious Game?

 This game has its roots in international cross cultural negotiations.
 One premise that individuals/teams/organizations Relationships’ are determined by Behaviors in specific circumstances or Conditions.
 This R B C model is useful when training individuals for cross cultural engagements.

 This game has been used for over two decades in its paper based format.
-Individuals with responsibilities in the following areas find value from this serious game training.
+Individuals with responsibilities in the following areas can find value from this serious game training.

 - International Negotiations

 - Global Sales

 - Inter Department Initiatives

 - Mergers & Acquisitions

 Almost every senior executive, managers at all levels and project team members will find value playing this game which generally takes less than one hour.

 For a variety of reason, people misunderstand each other constantly.
 However, most businesses need to collaborate within departments, with partner and suppliers as well as other constituents such as regulatory agencies and the general public.